zellerlab/GECCO/docs/index.rst

 Predictions
 ^^^^^^^^^^^

-GECCO works with DNA sequences, and loads them using Biopython, allowing it to support a `large variety of formats <https://biopython.org/wiki/SeqIO>`_, including the common FASTA and GenBank files.
+GECCO works with DNA sequences, and loads them using `Biopython <http://biopython.org/>`_, allowing it to support a `large variety of formats <https://biopython.org/wiki/SeqIO>`_, including the common FASTA and GenBank files.

 Run a prediction on a FASTA file named ``sequence.fna`` and output the